Monitor

-Monitoring live strategies and holdings
+Monitoring live deployments and holdings

 When to use this guide